 You can also schedule social media posts to promote yourself and your work so you can reach more potential clients.
 You can also sign up to receive email alerts from different job board sites.

-Depending on what invoicing software you have, you may be able to set up templates so you can bill clients quicker.
-When it comes to networking, you can sign up for Meetup groups and receive notifications for events you might be interested in so you don’t have to seek them out yourself.
+Depending on what invoicing software you have, you could set up templates so you can bill clients quicker.
+When it comes to networking, you can sign up for Meetup groups.
+They’ll send notifications for events you might be interested in so you don’t have to seek them out yourself.

-Joining local Meetup groups can be a great way to connect with others in your niche and once you’re a member of a particular group, you’ll often be automatically approved to join any event or workshop.
+Joining local Meetup groups can be a great way to connect with others in your niche.
+Once you’re a member of a particular group, you’ll often be automatically approved to join any event or workshop.

 Finally, you may want to consider hiring someone to help complete your unpaid admin tasks.
-I know this may sound counterproductive since you’ll be paying someone to do work that you wouldn’t even get paid to do.
+I know this may sound counterproductive since you’ll be paying someone to do unpaid work.

 However, if you can earn money by gaining that extra time back, it might be worth it.
 Do the math and run some numbers to see if hiring a virtual assistant to help you.